 By becoming more open through our own self-directed learning, developing knowledge, skills and behaviours related to the enhancement of our intellectual, physical, emotional, social and psychological resources, we can broaden and build on meaningful learning and enhance a sense of belonging with others.
 Through service to others, to going ‘to them’ and by practicing the social justice work articulated by keynote speaker, Paul Miller (2) at the Teaching and Learning conference, we also help ourselves.
 After all, belonging need not and should not be a zero sum game.

-Join us at the upcoming Advance HE Global Perspectives webinar Higher Education (Members only) – Who Belongs Here on 22 July which will probe these topics and more.
+Advance HE Global Perspectives webinar Higher Education (Members only) – Who Belongs Here was held on on 22 July which probed these topics and more.

 Three senior leaders have been invited to present their unique perspectives on their institution’s approach to fostering a sense of belonging and inclusivity for staff and students and how their own professional journey has provided them with insights on the importance and value of belonging.
 We will then consider through a question and answer session how the experiences of our speakers and their reflections on belonging provide opportunities for us all to develop more reflexive and inclusive leadership practices.
 Our panel of expert speakers includes: